 In response to the recommendations of the 2013 National Academies of Sciences, Engineering, and Medicine Decadal Survey for Solar and Space Physics and the subsequent 2019 Midterm Decadal Survey Assessment, the NASA Science Mission Directorate Heliophysics Division (HPD) began to re-evaluate the Living With a Star (LWS) program to assess the current state and produce a future mission architecture framework to continue the program into the next decade.
 HPD has contracted with the Johns Hopkins University Applied Physics Laboratory (JHU/APL) to convene an expert committee composed of representatives from the broader heliophysics science community to conduct and solicit inputs from the community such that a final plan for the program would then be published in time for the next (2024) decadal survey.

 The committee’s analysis will include:

 - Assessment of previous and current state of NASA’s HPD LWS programs in:

 - Programmatic structure and implementation plans including cost.

 - Identification of future HPD LWS program architecture:

 - Clear identifiable science goals;

 - Implementation strategies that are agile and responsive to NASA needs.

 The committee will hold a number of virtual or face-to-face meetings beginning in Spring 2021, to include discussions with heliophysics community stakeholders, additional interactions with outside participants, and finalizing the committee report.
-One of these meetings shall take place in the Heliophysics 2050 Workshop during which the committee will review progress and status of the task and solicit community input.
-The committee will deliver its final report to HPD in December 2021.
+The committee will deliver its final report to HPD in early 2022.